Peppags/CRISPRont-CRISPRofft/README.md

 # A-CNNCrispr

 ## Overview
 A-CNNCrispr is an attention-based convolution neural networks (CNN) framework to accurately predict the CRISPR/Cas9 sgRNA on-target activity.
-By integrating the convolutional neural network with attention mechanism, A-CNNCrispr is able to extract interpretable patterns that can provide useful and detailed insights into the sgRNA cleavage efficacy.
+By integrating the CNN with attention mechanism, A-CNNCrispr is able to extract interpretable patterns that can provide useful and detailed insights into the sgRNA cleavage efficacy.

 ## Pre-requisite:
 * **Ubuntu 16.04**